quantumJLBass/boa-fraud/profiles/addresses/US/STATES/UTAH/WEBER/SOUTH OGDEN/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947.md

 
 
 a year ago
 Unbelievably bad experience.
 We have 9 different business and needed to file an extension.
 Our taxes were turned over to one of the associates there.
 Every time we called to talk to her, the receptionist told us she would return our call.
 She never did.
 When the extension due date came, we received an email confirmation that our extensions had been filed and also talked to the receptionist who told us they had to all be sent in separately and it was a painstaking process but that the extensions were all filed.
 We called a week later to talk to the accountant and we were again told she would call us back but I insisted on waiting.
-Thirty minutes later she got on the phone and acted like she didn’t even know who we were and informed us the extensions had NEVER been filed and really acted like she could care less.
-I don’t know of a time where I’ve received this bad of service from anyone.
+Thirty minutes later she got on the phone and acted like she didn't even know who we were and informed us the extensions had NEVER been filed and really acted like she could care less.
+I don't know of a time where I've received this bad of service from anyone.
 Left a message and an email for Jake to call and he never did.
 Absolutely unbelievable and unacceptable service and care for their customers.
-Wouldn’t trust these people to tie my shoe.
+Wouldn't trust these people to tie my shoe.

 
 2